-Power from the Wallowa Falls Hydroelectric Project would help meet a need for local base-load power during the term of a new license.
-The Project provides power that displaces non-renewable, fossil-fired generation and contributes to a diversified generation mix.
-Displacing the operation of fossil fueled facilities may avoid some power plant emissions and creates an environmental benefit
+Power from the Wallowa Falls Hydroelectric Project will help meet a need for local baseload power during the term of a new license.
+The Project provides power that displaces nonrenewable, fossil-fired generation and contributes to a diversified generation mix.
+Displacing the operation of fossil fueled facilities may avoid some power plant emissions and creates an environmental benefit.